owickstrom/wickstrom.tech/blog/src/_posts/2021-05-03-specifying-state-machines-with-temporal-logic.md

 excerpt: |
     When explaining how Quickstrom works, I've found that it's not obvious how to specify real-world systems using LTL.
-In this post I'm sharing some of my learnings and ideasj
+In this post I'm sharing some of my learnings and ideas.
 documentclass: scrartcl
 papersize: a5
 header-includes: